-Combine history and play on a family day out to Wallsend Brickworks Park, site of a historic brickmaking operation and the location of a brand new playground recently constructed by the City of Newcastle.
+Combine history and play on a family day out to Wallsend Brickworks Park, site of a historic brickmaking operation and the location of a new playground constructed by the City of Newcastle in 2020.

 This is a great spot for families to visit.
 It features a playground, nature trails and a peaceful pond area with observation area and abundant bird life.
 It’s hard to believe that the park is in the middle of a suburb as it’s quiet and tranquil.
 When you first approach Brickworks Park, you won’t see anything.
 It’s all hidden away behind the trees.

 It’s also the site of the Newy with Kids Brickworks scavenger hunt.
 Download and print the scavenger hunt before you visit the park.

 To access Brickworks Park, you’ll need to find a park on the road outside.
 There are approximately 25 parking spaces and then it’s 200 metres walk along a paved path to Brickworks Park.